bvanderveen/fcs-platform/readme.md

     $ boot2docker up

-## Use a cross-compiler
+## Use the cross-compiler

-We're going to build a Docker container with a compiler toolchain that targets the Rpi.
-This command builds the docker container and runs the compiler.
+The core build script builds a Docker container with a compiler toolchain that targets the Rpi and then invokes compiler.

     $ ./build.sh

+The first time you run this it will take a while to build the docker image.
+Successive runs will be faster.

+## Run the program

-Then, we can deploy and run the resulting binary on the Rpi (make sure your public key is on the Rpi so you don't have to type your password).
+We `scp` the resulting binary onto the Rpi (make sure your public key is on the Rpi so you don't have to type your password) and then run it.

     ./deploy.sh root@192.168.2.200